-In recent years, the towns and non-profit organizations have had great success in addressing various segments of Island's housing needs.
+For the last decade, the towns and non-profit organizations have had great success in addressing various segments of Island's housing needs.
 In the year 2000, a very successful community housing forum helped catalyze significant public interest in housing affordability and resulted in the creation of several community housing organizations.
 Since 2001, there are more than 20 organizations and committees committed to addressing the Island's housing needs.
 All six towns have enacted the Community Preservation Act for more than five years and five towns have established a Municipal Affordable Housing Trust Fund.
-There have been two housing needs assessment studies in 2001 and 2005, and a third housing needs assessment study that will be competed in 2013.
-Over the last 25 years, the towns and non-profit housing entities have created 608 subsidized housing (rental and homeownership) units on Martha's Vineyard and 404 of those units gualify for the Commonwealth's Subsidized Housing Inventory.
+There have been two housing needs assessment studies in 2001 and 2005.
+A third Island-wide housing needs assessment study was completed in June 2013.
+This comprehensive document provides guidance for local committees and regional housing organizations to address the changing housing needs of the Island.
+Over the last 25 years, the towns and non-profit housing entities have created 608 subsidized housing (rental and homeownership) units on Martha's Vineyard and 404 of those units qualify for the Commonwealth's Subsidized Housing Inventory.